aluminmi/APM1111/SEC1_FA10-Group-1-Cuerdo_Percia.md

 ![](SEC1_FA10-Group-1-Cuerdo_Percia_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

+The boxplot above shows no significant outliers in cholesterol levels across the groups.
+This indicates that the data distribution for each group is consistent and not unduly influence by extreme values.

-From the given dataset, it seems that there are no outliers after reshaping the data.
-Thus, *Assumption 4 was achieved.*
+*Assumption 4 was achieved.*

 ``` r
 by(data_long$Cholesterol, list(data_long$Time, data_long$Margarine), shapiro.test)